Thorne (surname)

 Thorne is a surname of English origin, originally referring to a thorn bush.
 Thorne is the 1,721st most common surname name in the United States.

+The Thorne family's origins date back to the period prior to the Norman Conquest of 1066, to the county of Somerset.
+Thorne is an English name, now found mostly in Dorset and Devon, counties on the southwestern coast of England.
+A knighthood was bestowed on William Thorne by Richard I of England for heroism during the Third Crusade in approximately 1199.
+The Thorne motto "Vincere vel Mori" translates to "Conquer or die".

 Notable people with the name include: